 And does he really think the city will let her open the restaurant with a big eye-catching sign on the city hall building with that name, especially considering the restaurant’s door is next to city hall’s?
-Not on your life — not when they have the police at their command.
+Doesn’t seem likely — not when they have the police at their command.
 (Which is one of the big issues in racial discrimination lately, yaknow?)
 Unless, of course, there’s a big court battle first, which pretty much will have to be based on the First Amendment.

 While “Pho Keene Great” might “sound” dirty to “some pinch-mouthed pantywaist,” the fact is, it’s not, and the city would lose that battle — but then Jolie (and by extension, her restaurant) will incur the wrath of taxpayers over the legal bills, just as he suggests.
 That’s a lose-lose, not a wise compromise.

 (And in case you wondered, pantywaist means “a man or boy considered as childish, lacking in courage, effeminate, sissy.”
 It’s more of a slur that’s not really as germane to the situation as, say, prig might be.)

 So, He Wants a Solomonic Solution?
 How’s this: both sides have a valid argument here, but the city’s is much weaker, especially since the words “Pho Keene Great” are on the lease signed — presumably by Dragon — last April, even before getting to that pesky First Amendment bit.